mbrad26/CV/README.md

 For the end of course project I learned enough React, Cypress, Jest and Enzyme during a single weekend, to enable me to contribute in a meaningful way to my team’s project and goals.

 #### Inquisitive
-I love to learn and read about software development from all the available sources(Youtube, Medium Blogs etc).
+I love to learn and read about software development from all the available sources(Youtube, Medium etc).
 I often find myself on Google searching for new books about programming  to study from and to help me deepen my understanding.

 #### Adaptable
 I have lived in five regions, in three different countries, and I met and worked with people from all backgrounds.
 Every change brought something new in my life, new challenges and new opportunities.